 How businesses and consumers currently work around the problem

-Trusted local agents / park relationships.
-Many importers keep a small network of agents at ports and parks who call and push shipments through faster.
+Trusted local agents or park relationships: Many importers keep a small network of agents at ports and parks who they can call to push shipments through faster.
 This is slow and manual but reliable if you have the right contacts.

 These workarounds help, but they don’t scale and they’re fragile during peak season or shocks.